enigma424242/Networking/README.md

 # Networking

-This is just a shell script and so there is no need for compilation.
+This is just a shell script and so there is no need for compilation or configuring.